dd32/td-gh-ex/readme.txt

 * Does not support multi-level menus with drop-down menus.
 For child pages I recommend using a Sub Pages Widget in the Primary Widget Area.
 * Does not include an "Edit" link for logged in users as this is now offered in the standard wordpress toolbar.

+Other notes:

+* Theme modifies the default HTML output for the caption shortcode to remove inline styling